Rumford ski area receives $1.2 million in grants for improvements

 Carter said, “With the new system, we’ll be able to produce more snow faster, especially during those colder nights.”

 Arsenault said, “Even though the snow isn’t perfect in December, people are just chomping at the bit to get out.
-Two weeks before the holiday (Christmas) and guaranteeing the holiday, weather permitting, is a big deal.”
+Two weeks before the holiday, and guaranteeing the holiday, weather permitting, is a big deal.”

-Kersey said they have a live fundraising auction upcoming on Nov.
-16 at the ski lodge, with proceeds going towards the capital campaign project.
+A live fundraising auction is planned for Nov.
+16 at the ski lodge, with proceeds going toward the capital campaign project, Kersey.
 “We’ve gotten a lot of donations for that.”

 Examples of donations include gift certificates, rafting trips, fishing trips, art and handmade items.

-Kersey said there is a place on their Black Mountain of Maine website (https://skiblackmountain.org/) to make donations, or they can mail a check or drop it off at the mountain.
+Kersey said there is a place on the Black Mountain of Maine website to make donations, or donors can mail a check or drop it off at the mountain.

 For this ski season, Black Mountain is planning for a Dec.
 26 opening, which coincides with the schools’ Christmas vacation.